Stenopus hispidus: Description

 Stenopus hispidus reaches a total length of 60 mm, and has striking colouration.
 The ground colour is transparent, but the carapace, abdomen and the large third pereiopod are all banded red and white.
 The antennae and other pereiopods are white.
 The abdomen, carapace and third pereiopods are covered in spines.

 Stenopus hispidus has the ability to detect individuals of its species.
 This trait is uncommon in invertebrates and is most likely explained through chemical signals.

 Ecology

 Stenopus hispidus lives below the intertidal zone, at depth of up to 210 m, on coral reefs.
 It is a cleaner shrimp, and advertises to passing fish by slowly waving its long, white antennae.
+To achieve this, S. hispidus performs a dancing behavior, staying close to its home in the reef and whips out its antenna as they move side to side.
+This behavior was first observed in the lab by Becker et. al (2000), displaying a result that the dancing behavior observed in cleaner shrimp acts as a signal to inform surrounding fish that they are ready to feed and clean.
 S. hispidus uses its three pairs of claws to remove parasites, fungi and damaged tissue from the fish.
 Stenopus hispidus is monogamous.
 S. hispidus females are typically larger than the males.
-Occupy a territory that is 1–2 meters in diameter.
+They occupy a territory that is 1–2 meters in diameter.